gridprotocol/grid-docs/docs/About/about-gateway.md

 The gateway uses the reverse proxy to forward the incoming request to the application's entrance point and retrieves the application's response.

 Finally, the reverse proxy returns the response data obtained from the request to the frontend, completing the forwarding process.

-## Gateway Startup

-In addition to deploying the Kubernetes infrastructure, the provider also needs to start a gateway service program to respond to all user request actions.
-To do this, you simply need to set the necessary parameters in the configuration file, config.toml, and then execute the startup script.